 - Discussion of key concepts such as "regime change", "the state", democratization, consolidation, bureaucratic authoritarianism, legitimacy, civil society.

 - Conceptual understanding of regime change theories: modernization, transition theory, structural approaches .

 - Case studies of instances of regime change, especially in Southern Europe, Eastern Europe, Latin America, Asia, Africa.

 - Impacts of economic change, insurgency movements, populism.

+Students must have successfully completed POLI1010 or POLI1020.
 This course has similarities to POLI2170.
 If you have successfully completed POLI2170 you cannot enrol in this course.

 10 units in Politics at 1000 level or equivalent